Category: RFS

 Additionally, I looked into insights on each platform I use to better understand what timing works and what content to continue posting, e.g. behind the scenes posts and posting after 4pm on Instagram/Facebook.

-With the FOLF footage, I was pleased to have focused on filming behind attendees as I had enough footage.
+With the FOLF footage, I was pleased I focused on filming behind attendees as I had enough footage.
 There were a few issues I resolved while editing:

 • The focus was on promoting the fair = I cut it down to focus on what RFS does